srilakshmi1978/sri/README.md

 # sri
-Created this repository to learn GITHUB
+Created this repository to learn GITHUB.
+Happy Learning